 Pied à Terre, Mayfair*

 London’s longest-standing independent Michelin-starred restaurant, Pied à Terre, has held onto its coveted star ever since it was awarded one (within 13 months of opening) in 1991.
 Still owned and managed by David Moore, the restaurant has evolved over the years and today is steered by chef Asimakis Chaniotis, who mixes Pied à Terre’s classic French cuisine with references to his Greek heritage.
-Choose from a flexible lunch, à la carte or 10-course tasting menu, the latter of which is also available for vegetarian and vegan diets.
+Choose from a flexible lunch, à la carte or 8- or 10-course tasting menu, all of which are also available for vegetarian and vegan diets.

 Sabor on Heddon Street provides a culinary tour of Spain, with its three areas providing a different take on Spanish cuisine.
 Visit The Counter for fresh seafood and regional dishes from the Basque country and Catalonia.
 The walk-in Bar is more relaxed, focused on Spanish vermouths, gins, wines and beers from the likes of Barcelona and Jerez, which are served alongside tapas.
 El Asador, meanwhile, is the more formal of the three, with banquet seating overlooking an open kitchen, where flavours from Galicia and Castile are cooked in a traditional wood fired oven.

 The UK’s oldest Indian restaurant, Veeraswamy was founded in 1926 by the great-grandson of an English general and an Indian Mughal princess.
 It has been located on Regent Street for more than 95 years and, in 2016, was awarded a Michelin star.
 The restaurant spotlights the more than 16 cuisines found in India, with different regional chefs preparing the dishes from their home towns.
 Traditional dishes are served alongside more contemporary creations – think tandoori wild tiger prawns, roast duck vindaloo and caramelised banana kulfi.